-EHAP will reconvenve the CAC group for their unput into the findings and recommendations of the public comment version of the PHA.
+EHAP will reconvene the CAC group for their input into the findings and recommendations of the public comment version of the PHA.

 A study by the United States Forest Service (USFS) analyzed moss samples collected around Portland, for concentrations of heavy metals.
 USFS found cadmium, a top concern of the Oregon Department of Environmental Quality (DEQ), at the highest concentrations near the Bullseye Glass manufacturing facility.
 It isn't known how moss concentrations may correlate to air concentrations that people actually breathe.
 To better understand what is in the air, DEQ placed an air monitor near the facility, and the results showed cadmium and arsenic were at levels that exceeded health benchmarks.
 DEQ and the Oregon Health Authority (OHA) continue to work together

 to reduce metals emissions and determine long term health implications.

 Plan for Public Health Assessement Related to Metals Emissions in Portland

 Protective Benefits of Eating a Diet Rich in Calcium, Iron, Vitamin C, and other Micronutrients